- What is rosacea and how to recognize it? - February 3, 2026

 How does Mupirocin work against bacteria?

-It blocks bacterial protein synthesis by inhibiting isoleucyl-tRNA synthase.
-This prevents the growth of Staphylococcus aureus (including many strains resistant to other antibiotics) and Streptococcus pyogenes, the main cause of impetigo and many skin infections.
-It is used in 2% ointment, applying a thin layer 2–3 times a day for 5–10 days.
-Before applying the ointment, wash the area with soap and water, dry gently, and then apply the ointment.
+It blocks bacterial protein synthesis by inhibiting isoleucyl-tRNA synthetase.
+This stops the growth of Staphylococcus aureus (including many strains resistant to other antibiotics) and Streptococcus pyogenes, the main causes of impetigo and many skin infections.

 After applying the ointment, the area may be covered with an occlusive dressing or gauze if necessary, unless otherwise directed by a doctor.
 Do not use it on large areas, major burns, or as a preventative "just in case."